avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - Require the user to submit an on-chain transaction with their validator information
 - Generate the Warp message

-After the `RegisterSubnetValidatorTx` is accepted on the P-Chain, the Subnet Validator is added to the Subnet's validator set.
-A `minNonce` field corresponding to the `validationID` will be stored on addition to the validator set (initially set to `0`).
-This field will be used when validating the `SetSubnetValidatorWeightTx` defined below.

-For a `RegisterSubnetValidatorTx` to be valid, `Signer` must be a valid proof-of-possession of the `blsPublicKey` defined in the warp message.
+For a `RegisterSubnetValidatorTx` to be valid, `Signer` must be a valid proof-of-possession of the `blsPublicKey` defined in the `RegisterSubnetValidatorMessage` contained in the transaction.

-Note: There is no `EndTime` specified in this transaction.
+Note that there is no `EndTime` specified in this transaction.
 Subnet Validators are only removed when a `SetSubnetValidatorWeightTx` sets a validator's weight to `0`.

-### Modifying Subnet Validators

-#### SetSubnetValidatorWeightTx
+#### `SetSubnetValidatorWeightTx`

 `SetSubnetValidatorWeightTx` is used to modify the voting weight of a Subnet Validator.
-For this transaction to be valid, 67% of the current Subnet Validator weight must sign the Warp message included in `Message`.
 Applications of this transaction could include:

 - Increase the voting weight of a Subnet Validator if a delegation is made on the Subnet
 - Increase the voting weight of a Subnet Validator if the stake amount is increased (by staking rewards for example)